 - Drawn to You: A Lenten Playlist by Audrey Assad

 Gungor’s song “Beautiful Things” is a powerful song of brokenness and transformation.

 A beautiful Celtic tune called “A Lenten Journey”.

-  Part 1 of “A Celtic Lenten Journey” – Harp, Voice, and Violin
+Parts 1 and 2 of “A Celtic Lenten Journey” – Harp, Voice, and Violin

 And a beautiful reflective song from one of my favourite musicians, Jeff Johnson.